Maths AfL Homework

 English: A grammar/punctuation or comprehension exercise will be given out every Friday.
 Some weeks the children will be required to complete this activity online.
 Log-in details are in the children’s planners.
 Children have the opportunity to complete online homework in school if access is not available at home.
 The children need to make the Y6 teachers aware of this early in the week.
 Homework is to be returned the following Friday where children will self- mark their worksheet.
 Spellings taken from the year 6 national curriculum word list will be sent home regularly throughout the year.
 Children will also bring home their Read, Write, Inc log books at weekend to revise any spelling patterns that have been taught that week.

 Maths: Children will be given a set of 4 maths questions related to the learning that week.
-These will be given on a Monday and expected to be returned the following Monday.
+These will be uploaded to the school class page on a Monday and expected to be returned the following Monday.
 Children may wish to complete 1 question per night or in a block as appropriate but the questions follow the teaching and learning that has taken place that week.
 Therefore some children may find the tasks easier to complete towards the end of the week.
-It is important that children return this work as it will be used as a starter for the maths lesson.

 Recommended websites for maths revision: